usman37tariq/oozou-devops-test/README.md

 #### VPC Module

 The VPC (Virtual Private Cloud) is created using the Terraform AWS VPC module.
-This module provisions a secure and isolated network environment for your ECS cluster.
+This module provisions a secure and isolated network environment for our ECS cluster.
 The VPC is configured with the following features:

 - **Private and Public Subnets**: Separate subnets are created for public and private resources, allowing for secure communication between the components.
 The private subnets host the ECS tasks, while the public subnets are used by the Application Load Balancer (ALB).